Buyers compare house prices like private eyes doing their best detective work, leaving no stone unturned in their sleuthing.

 Location is a crucial factor.
 As your search area grows, home prices will fluctuate and make it harder to pinpoint whether your home is worth more or less.

-“If you go across a busy street, a set of railroad tracks, a creek, everything can change,” says Carl Medford, a seller’s agent who ranks in the top 1% in the San Francisco Bay area.
+“If you go across a busy street, a set of railroad tracks, a creek, everything can change,” says Carl Medford, a top-selling real estate agent in Fremont, California who’s sold 81% more properties than the average agent in the area.

 Here are the other key factors to consider when selecting properties for comparison purposes: